Minnesota's 8th congressional district

 Minnesota's 8th congressional district covers the northeastern part of Minnesota.
 It is anchored by Duluth, the state's fifth-largest city.
 It also includes most of the Mesabi & Vermilion iron ranges, and the Boundary Waters Canoe Area in the Superior National Forest.
-The district is best known for its mining, agriculture, tourism, and shipping industries.
+The district has robust mining, agriculture, tourism, and shipping industries.

-For many decades, the district reliably voted Democratic, but in 2016, Republicans made strong gains and Donald Trump carried the district by a 15-point margin.
-In the 2018 midterm election, it was one of only three congressional districts in the country which flipped to Republican.
-The eastern part of the district (Carlton, Cook, Lake, and St. Louis counties) tends to vote Democratic while the rest of the district leans Republican.

-The district is represented by Republican Pete Stauber.
+The district is currently represented by Republican Pete Stauber.